Rochester Institute of Technology: Reporter Magazine

 Reporter magazine (Reporter) is a completely student-run organization.
 The magazine is a 32-page full-color issue distributed on the first Monday of the month for the duration of the academic year, supplemented with regular online content.

 Reporter began as a newspaper in 1951 and changed to a magazine format in 1969 to better showcase the talents of students enrolled in programs at the College of Imaging Arts & Sciences.
 The first magazine issue was released on January 10, 1969.
 The magazine continued to be released on a weekly cycle until 2013.

-In 2019, the magazine's long-running Sports section was changed to Wellness to better accommodate recent discussion on the RIT campus regarding mental health.
-The section now encompasses traditional sports, e-sports, diet and exercise, and mental and emotional health.
-In 2020, the magazine's Leisure section was changed to Culture, removing much of the perceived overlap between the Wellness and Leisure sections.

-It is the goal of Reporter to provide insightful content pertinent to the RIT community and the Rochester community at large.
-This is achieved via six separate sections of the magazine: News, Tech, Culture, Features, Wellness, and Views.

 K2GXT – RIT Amateur Radio Club

 Students interested in amateur radio can join K2GXT, the RIT amateur radio club.
 It is the oldest club on campus, founded in 1952 at the original downtown Rochester campus.
 The club maintains a UHF and VHF amateur radio repeater system operating on the 2 meter band, and the 70 centimeter band.
 The repeater system serves the campus and surrounding areas.